EDITORIAL: Three ways to strengthen Chicago’s ‘sanctuary’ ordinance

 Five years ago, when Chicago’s sanctuary ordinance was passed, it was hailed as a big step in bringing immigrants out of the shadows and giving them a comfort level to cooperate with police if crimes were committed in their communities.
 But over time, people have figured out that the exceptions water it down.

 Cook County and some suburbs have sanctuary ordinances with fewer exceptions.
-Illinois Gov. Bruce Rauner late last month signed the Trust Act, which has no exceptions besides requiring a judicial warrant for cooperation between cops and ICE.
+Illinois Gov. Bruce Rauner late last month signed the Trust Act, which has no exceptions but requires a judicial warrant for cooperation between cops and ICE.
 It is superseded by local ordinances.

 Chicago has fallen behind.
 That won’t stop Emanuel from fashioning himself as a champion for immigrant rights.
 But it should.